maxsealey/maxsealey/README.md

 - Experience using the Java, C/C++, and Python programming languages (hoping to specialize in Java, still have a ton to learn!)

-- Developing knowledge of OOP/SOLID Principles, Algorithm Design, and Data Structures
+- Developing knowledge of OOP/SOLID Principles, Algorithm Design, Databases, and Data Structures

 <br/>